Morningstar

 STOCKS

-New Morningstar research has revealed that the energy, basic materials, healthcare and consumer sectors are undervalued (as of Jun 30, 2025), despite higher share prices in recent months.
-We see stark divergences across sectors.
+New Morningstar research has revealed that the energy, healthcare and consumer sectors are undervalued (as of Nov 30, 2025), as valuations become more reasonable.

 Sector Valuations